I-600 Orphan Petition Process

 Lafayette Hill, PA 19444

 Examples of sending countries in which I-600 process is still applicable (ie., Hague Convention is not in effect): Russia, Ethiopia, South Korea, Ukraine, Kazakhstan, Liberia, Haiti, Taiwan, Nigeria, and Nepal.I.
-WHO CAN ADOPT
+Who Can Adopt A. U.S. Immigration Law:

 - At least one parent must be a U.S. Citizen (USC)